Vote for sustainable fabrics (like eucalyptus lyocell)

 - Wood derived from uncertified High Conservation Value Forest

-- Wood harvested from plantations established after 1994 through conversion of natural forests or converted to non-forest use
+- Wood harvested from farms established after 1994 through conversion of natural forests or converted to non-forest use

 - Wood from forests in which genetically modified trees are planted